Quantum voting and violation of Arrow's Impossibility Theorem

 {}

-Voting schemes used today are classical: Each voter submits one preference, and preferences combine deterministically into society's preference.
-What if citizens could superpose, interfere, and entangle votes?
-The quantization of voting schemes offers an opportunity to explore the power of quantum information theory.
-This investigation furthers the tradition of quantum games such as the quantum Prisoner's Dilemma~\cite{EiserWL99}, in which players superpose classical strategies and share entanglement~\cite{FlitneyA02}.
+Today's voting systems are classical.
+Societies hold elections to determine which of several candidates will win an office.
+Each voter ranks the candidates, forming a \emph{preference}.
+Voters' preferences are combined deterministically according to some rule set, or constitution.
+What if citizens could entangle, superpose, and interfere preferences?
+We formulate a quantum voting system, in the tradition of quantum games, that highlights the power of quantum resources.

+Quantum game theory has flourished over the past several years~\cite{FlitneyA02,Brunner_13_Connection}.
+In a classical game, players can perform only local operations and classical communications.
+Each player can prepare and measure only systems in his/her lab.
+Players can communicate only via classical channels (e.g., by telephone), if at all.

+Examples include the Prisoner's Dilemma.
+Suppose that the police arrest two suspected criminals.
+The suspects are isolated in separate cells.
+If neither suspect confesses, each will receive a lenient sentence (e.g., one year in jail).
+If both suspects confess, both will receive moderate sentences (e.g., two years).
+If just one suspect confesses, s/he will receive no sentence.
+The other suspect will suffer a heavy penalty (e.g., three years).
+Unable to communicate with the other prisoner, each suspect can optimize his/her future by confessing.
+Both suspects would benefit more if they could agree to remain silent.
+The Prisoner's Dilemma consists of the tension between (i) the optimal strategy attainable and (ii) the optimal strategy that the prisoners could attain if they could communicate.

+Quantizing the game diminishes the tension~\cite{EisertWL99}.
+Eisert \emph{et al.} associate each prisoner with a Hilbert space.
+They translate each prisoner's options (to cooperate with the police and to defect) into basis elements ($\ket{C}$ and $\ket{D}$).
+The game becomes a quantum circuit.
+Measuring the prisoners' joint state determines their penalties.
+This quantization alters the landscape of possible outcomes and strategies.

+Similar insights result from quantizing the penny-flipping game~\cite{Meyer99}, the Monty Hall problem~\cite{Flitney_02_Monty,Dariano_02_Monty}, and Conrad's Game of Life~\cite{Bleh_12_QGoL,Arrighi_10_QGoL}.
+A game elucidates the canonical demonstration of entanglement's power: Clauser, Holt, Shimony, and Hauser (CHSH) reformulated Bell's Theorem in terms of a protocol cast as ``the CHSH game''~\cite{CHSH_69_Proposed,Wilde_12_Quantum}.

+Elections have been cast in game-theoretic terms~\cite{Ordeshook_03_Game}.
+Elections therefore merit generalization with quantum theory.
+Upshots of quantization, we show, include a violation of a quantum analog of Arrow's Impossibility Theorem, as well as quantum voting strategies.

-We propose a quantum voting system that violates a quantum analog of Arrow's Impossibility Theorem~\cite{Arrow50} and that accommodates entanglement and superpositions.
-According to Arrow's Theorem, every (classical) dictatorship that has three innocuous-seeming properties---that respects transitivity, unanimity, and independence of irrelevant alternatives---is a dictatorship.
-Arrow's Theorem is surprisingly deep and has spawned interpretations of its mathematical formulation and of its implications about fair elections~\cite{SeguraB93}.
-The theorem has fundamentally impacted game theory and voting theory.
-Yet Arrow's Theorem derives from classical logic, and a quantum extension turns out to be false.
+Arrow's Theorem is a result derived, in economics, from deductive logic and definitions~\cite{Arrow50}.
+According to the theorem, every constitution that has three innocuous-seeming properties (transitivity, unanimity, and independence of irrelevant alternatives, defined below) is a dictatorship.
+Arrow's Theorem is surprisingly deep and has fundamentally impacted game theory and voting theory (e.g.,~\cite{Arrow_02_Handbook}).
+Yet Arrow's Theorem derives from classical logic.
+A quantum version, we find, is false.